Evaluating the transition dipole moment of quantum dots with absorption and angle resolved photo-luminescence spectroscopy: Results and Discussion

-The fitted spectral map for the data measured by ARES setup is shown in Fig. 7(a) for 5ML sample.
-For 5ML sample, the full width half maximum (FWHM) of PL spectra is considered for further analysis.
+The fitted spectral map for the data measured by ARPS setup is shown in Fig. 5(a) for 5TC sample.
+For 5TC sample, the full width half maximum (FWHM) of PL spectra is considered for further analysis.
 The polarization dependent PL spectra at each incident angle is obtained by integration over the FWHM.

 The cylinder axis was deliberately misaligned with laser beam, by shifting the cylinder along X axis about 3 mm, in order to visualize the effect on angle resolved emission.
-The raw angle resolved emission pattern for misaligned and aligned system are compared in Fig. 7(b).
+The raw angle resolved emission pattern for misaligned and aligned system are compared in Fig. 5(b).
 For the misaligned system, the contrast between angles is poor and emission pattern is spread over the angles.
 In case of the aligned system, the emission pattern contrast is sharp.

-The corresponding integrated spectral data is shown in Fig. 8(a) for 5ML sample.The data is only collected from 0\textsuperscript{o} to 80\textsuperscript{o}.
+The corresponding integrated spectral data is shown in Fig. 6(a) for 5TC sample.The data is only collected from 0\textsuperscript{o} to 80\textsuperscript{o}.
 For better visibility the data is duplicated till -80\textsuperscript{o}.
 The intensity contribution of in the plane (IP) and out of plane (OP) dipoles is extracted from the data using the equations (16-20).
-The processed data is shown in Fig. 8(b), which encapsulates the far field emission pattern of ensemble of AQDs.
-Similarly the processed data is shown in Fig. 8(c) and Fig. 8 (d) for 3ML and SC samples.
+The processed data is shown in Fig. 6(b), which encapsulates the far field emission pattern of ensemble of AQDs.
+Similarly the processed data is shown in Fig. 6(c) and Fig. 6 (d) for 3TC and SC samples.
 From the IP and OP emission patterns,the anisotropy parameter is extracted by using equation (14).

 A single CdSe-ZnS or CdSe quantum dot has a circular TDM due to the two fold degeneracy in the exciton states.\cite{PhysRevLett.93.107403,10.1073/pnas.0133507100}.
 In an ensemble, due to the averaging over 10\textsuperscript{11} dots, the TDM becomes isotropic.
-AQD ensemble PL emission is reported as isotropic.\cite{10.1088/1361-648X/abb650} The AQD 5ML sample also serves as a benchmark for the ARES instrument.\\
+AQD ensemble PL emission is reported as isotropic.\cite{10.1088/1361-648X/abb650} The AQD 5TC sample also serves as a benchmark for the ARPS instrument.\\